Medokin8/Parking_Sensor/README.md

 Main idea:
 When the sensors detect the object close to the construction the buzzer starts to play.
 If the acceleration is high and object is close there is a save to external memory of the board.

-From the save you can read data: time, date, acceleration in XY and
+From the save you can read data: time, date, acceleration in XY, dps in XY and the distance to the obstacle